What is a Sleep Apnea Mask?

 • May leak if you have a deviated septum

-• Can be uncomfortable with nasal congestion
+• Uncomfortable with nasal congestion

 • More surface area than nasal pillows

-3. Full-Face Masks (Oronasal Masks)
+3. Full-Face Masks (For Mouth Breathers)

-✅ Advantages
+Advantages

 • Essential for mouth breathers

-• Handles highest pressure settings
+• Handles highest pressure settings effectively

-• Works well with nasal congestion
+• Works well with chronic nasal congestion

 • Most stable seal for active sleepers